asuvarna31/asuvarna31.github.io/_pages/about.md

 This is Ashima, a PhD student at UCLA CS advised by [Prof. Saadia Gabriel](https://saadia-gabriel.github.io/).

 I actively collaborate with Prof. Nanyun Peng, Prof. Kai-Wei Chang and Prof. Tom Hartvigsen.
-Additionally, I work with [datacomp](https://www.datacomp.ai/) for reasoning data curation with Prof. Ludwig Schmidt.
+Additionally, I work with [datacomp](https://www.datacomp.ai/) for data curation with Prof. Ludwig Schmidt.

-My research agenda centers on building equitable and socially responsible AI.
-As humans interact with AI systems, it is imperative to ensure that these models are safe, inclusive and fair.
+My research focuses on post-training data recipes and training paradigms for improving the reasoning and alignment capabilities of LLMs.
+I am currently exploring data recipes for to develop general-purpose reasoning models and software engineering agents.

 **Awards** <br/>
  ✨ UCLA Computer Science Fellowship 2024 <br/>